gatsbyjs/gatsby/packages/gatsby-source-drupal/README.md

             },
           ],
           filterByLanguages: false
-          // add `true` here if you'd like to filter the Drupal API response by the current language
+          // add a boolean `true` here if you'd like to filter the Drupal API response by the current language
           translatableEntities: [`node--article`],
           nonTranslatableEntities: [`file--file`],
         },